trynthink/scout/docs/analysis_approach.rst

 Step 2: Finalize ECM definition
 -------------------------------

-ECM definitions from :ref:`step 1 <analysis-step-1>` are finalized in two ways using the "measures_prep.py" script: 1) ECM energy performance is updated with results from EnergyPlus/OpenStudio simulations, and 2) the total (stock-wide) energy use, |CO2| emissions, and operating costs of the ECM are calculated for baseline and efficient cases, without accounting for ECM competition.
-Note that the former is only required when a user has flagged EnergyPlus/OpenStudio as the source of performance data in :ref:`step 1 <analysis-step-1>`.
+ECM definitions from :ref:`step 1 <analysis-step-1>` are finalized in two ways using the "measures_prep.py" script: 1) ECM energy efficiency is updated with results from EnergyPlus/OpenStudio simulations, and 2) the total (stock-wide) energy use, |CO2| emissions, and operating costs of the ECM are calculated for baseline and efficient cases, without accounting for ECM competition.
+Note that the former is only required when a user has flagged EnergyPlus/OpenStudio as the source of energy efficiency data in :ref:`step 1 <analysis-step-1>`.

 .. _OpenStudio Measures: http://nrel.github.io/OpenStudio-user-documentation/getting_started/about_measures/
 .. _EnergyPlus whole building energy simulation engine: https://energyplus.net/